Sunday, October 13, 2024

 Added last week: 0.0 yards

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-I'm currently away from home for a few days, enjoying a visit with family in Wisconsin.
-I brought along my usual hand-stitching project and have managed to get in a little stitching time each day.
+Besides the Rail Fence Spinners projects, I've also been spending plenty of time on quilt guild business.

 Check out more stash reports at quiltpaintcreate and join the 15 Minutes to Stitch Challenge at Life in Pieces.
 Thanks so much to Donna and Kate for continuing to host these link-ups.